Find out how to raise awareness of the symptoms of ovarian cancer on social media and in your local community during the pandemic.

 Some pharmacies, GP surgeries or local shops may also have social media accounts.
 So as well as asking them to display posters in their premises, you could also request they post on Facebook or Twitter.
 You can send them our ovarian cancer symptoms placard [PDF] in an email.

-Campaigning top tip – during the pandemic, we've all had to get used to connecting with family and friends virtually.
-Why not set up your own virtual awareness raising event, with fun activities and games, where people could also learn about the symptoms?
+Campaigning top tip – why not set up your own an awareness raising event either virtually or in person, with fun activities and games, where people could also learn about the symptoms?
 You could do you this on your own or ask others to help organise and host it with you.

 When Della was diagnosed with ovarian cancer, she was determined to raise awareness of ovarian cancer in her community.
 She is passionate about making sure black people are represented in national cancer awareness campaigns and are aware of genetic testing for BRCA.